Can Ole Miss be a College Football Playoff contender? That’s the question that is prematurely on the minds of Rebel fans.

 @ No. 1 Alabama: Oof.
 Alabama is the hardest game for the Rebels year in and year out.
 However, Ole Miss has proven to be Nick Saban’s semi-kryptonite in recent years (2014 & 2015).
 Alabama’s roster is better than Ole Miss’, but if anybody were to upset the Tide, it’s the Rebels.

 vs. No. 16 Arkansas: The Hogs have been impressive this year, especially when they destroyed Texas.
 We’ll learn a lot more about them when they play Texas A&M this week.
-This will be a tough game for the Rebels.
+This will be a close game for the Rebels.

 @ Tennessee: Tennessee may have a winning record for now, but that probably won’t last for long.
 This and Vandy are the only two guaranteed wins left for the Rebels.